Piedmontese Civil War: Phase I: 1639 to 1640

-When the truce expired, Harcourt attacked Chieri, successfully distracting attention from a resupply convoy sent to his garrison at Casale.
+When the truce expired, Harcourt attacked Chieri, successfully distracting attention from a resupply convoy sent to his garrison at Casale in what is known as the Battle of the Route de Quiers.
 However, Leganés advanced on Chieri from the south, and Thomas marched out of Turin; threatened from two sides, Harcourt withdrew towards Pinerolo on 20 November, only to find his road blocked by the Spanish.
 Despite being outnumbered, Thomas and Leganés failed to coordinate their attacks, allowing Harcourt to defeat them separately, in an action known as La Rotta.
 Covered by a rearguard led by Turenne, the French reassembled at Carignano, before returning to Pinerolo (see Map).

 While Thomas resumed his blockade of Turin's citadel, Leganés besieged Casale; in April 1640, Harcourt marched to relieve the town with 10,000 men.
 Dividing his army into three parts under himself, Turenne and La Mothe-Houdancourt, he attacked the Spanish lines on 29 April.
 After several hours of hard fighting, Leganés withdrew, allegedly suffering more than 3,000 casualties, many drowned when a bridge collapsed.

 Harcourt now entered Turin, beginning one of the most complex and famous military events of the 17th century.
 A small French garrison in the citadel was blockaded by 12,000 troops under Thomas; he was now besieged by Harcourt; at the end of May, he was in turn surrounded by a relief force of 18,000 under Leganés.
 After their defeat at Casale, the Spanish would not risk attacking the French and were unable to keep Thomas supplied.
 Convinced Leganés was deliberately seeking to undermine him, he agreed terms with Harcourt and on 24 September withdrew from Turin to his base at Ivrea.